jrief/django-formset/docs/source/installation.rst

 Many components from Bootstrap require their own JavaScript.
 This can optionally be included in a very similar way as shown for the CSS above.
-One JavaScript file which always must be included is that one, providing the functionality of our web component:
+One JavaScript file which always must be included is that one, providing the functionality of our webcomponent:

 .. code-block:: django